Emission control systems, help control fuel fumes, while cleaning engine producing exhaust gases.

 So, the (EGR) valve, has no recommended replacement or inspection interval.
 But, that doesn’t mean it won’t cause trouble.

-So, (EGR) reduces the formation of oxides of nitrogen.
-Consequently, by diluting the air/fuel mixture with exhaust.
-As an added benefit, (EGR) also helps prevent detonation.
+Firstly, (EGR) reduces the formation, of oxides of nitrogen.
+Consequently, by diluting the air fuel mixture with exhaust.
+As an added benefit, the (EGR) also helps, prevent detonation.

-Above all, the oil filter, traps harmful debris, from being; recirculated back through the engines lubrication system.
-Also, the air filter, stops harmful dirt particles, from; entering the engines air intake system; where they may cause engine damage.
+Above all, the oil filter, traps harmful debris, from being recirculated back through the engines lubrication system.
+And, the air filter, stops harmful dirt particles, from entering the engines air intake system.

-The crankcase breather filter, cleans the air pulled into the engine crankcase.
-Consequently, by using the positive crankcase ventilation (PCV) system.
-The fuel filter cleans the fuel, before it reaches the fuel delivery system; namely the fuel injectors.
-Furthermore, the canister filter, cleans the air entering the carbon canister; that is part of the emission control system.
+The crankcase breather filter, cleans the air, that is pulled into the engine crankcase.
+Consequently, by using the (PCV) system.
+And, the fuel filter cleans the fuel, before it reaches the fuel delivery system, namely the fuel injectors.
+Furthermore, the canister filter, cleans the air entering the carbon canister, that is part of the emission control systems.

-Consequently, a gas cap, seals liquid fuel and fumes; from leaking or escaping from the fuel tank.
+So, a gas cap, seals liquid fuel and fumes, from leaking from the fuel tank.

-If the fuel tank were sealed tight; the fuel pump, could create enough negative pressure, to collapse it.
+So, if the fuel tank were sealed tight, the fuel pump, could create enough negative pressure, to collapse it.
 This system contains fuel fumes (hydrocarbons).
 But, instead of releasing them into the atmosphere, it stores them in a carbon canister.
-The collected fumes, are then routed to the engine, where they can be burned.
+Finally, the collected fumes, are then routed to the engine, where they can be burned.

 Mass Air Flow (MAF) Sensor

-Finally, a mass air flow sensor, monitors airflow that enters the engine.
+So, a mass air flow sensor (MAF), monitors air flow that enters the engine.

-The SERVICE ENGINE SOON or CHECK ENGINE LIGHT has several modes.
-It can also do a , self check on the system.
+The Service Engine Soon (SES) or Check Engine Light (CEL) has several modes.
+It can also do, a self check on the system.

 Oxygen (O2) Sensor

-Today, computerized controls, ensures the most efficient operation of emission control systems.
-In addition, computer controlled fuel injection systems; ensure a more precise air fuel mixture.
-As a result, creating greater efficiency in combustion, while lowering pollutants.
+Today, computerized controls, ensure the most efficient operation of emission control systems.
+In addition, computer controlled fuel injection systems, ensure a more precise air to fuel ratio.
+Finally, creating greater efficiency in combustion, while lowering pollutants.

 Thank You !